What is Economics?

 WHY STUDY ECONOMICS?

-I believe the following piece by Amit Goyal encapsulates the essence of why one should study economics:
+Finally, I believe that the following piece by Amit Goyal encapsulates the essence of why one ought to study economics: